 The Housing Authority Board meets at 4:30 p.m. on the third Monday of each month at 836 South Front Street in New Bern.

-This commission consists of five (5) members who serve three-year terms, four of whom shall reside within the city's corporate limits, and one of whom shall reside either within the city's corporate limits or within the city's extraterritorial jurisdiction (ETJ).
-All members are appointed by the Board of Aldermen.
-At least three members of the commission shall have had special training or experience in a design field, such as architecture, landscape design, horticulture, city planning, or a closely related field.
-The commission shall serve the Board of Aldermen in an advisory capacity, and shall recommend to the Board programs which it considers appropriate to enhance and improve the visual quality and aesthetic characteristics of the city.
+This commission consists of seven (7) members who shall be residents of the city's planning and zoning jurisdiction at the time of appointment.
+All members shall be appointed by the Board of Aldermen to serve terms of three years each; provided, however, that the initial members shall serve staggered terms.
+Where possible, appointments shall be made in a manner as to maintain on the commission at all times a majority of members who have had special training or experience in a design field, such as architecture, landscape design, horticulture, city planning, or a closely related field.
+The commission shall serve the Board of Aldermen in an advisory capacity, and shall recommend programs to the board which it considers appropriate to enhance and improve the visual quality and aesthetic characteristics of the city.

 This board shall consist of ten (10) regular members and three (3) alternate members.
 No more than nine regular members, which shall be appointed by the Board of Aldermen, shall reside within the city.
 At least one regular member, appointed by the Craven County Board of Commissioners, shall reside within the city's extraterritorial planning area.
 Members may be removed by the appointing authority at any time for failure to attend three consecutive meetings without excuse or for missing more than 30 percent of the meetings within any 12 month period or for other good cause related to performance of duties.
 Members should have backgrounds related to land ownership and development issues (i.e., law, real estate, banking, building, environmental groups, governmental agencies, community organizations, etc.).
 Board of Adjustment members shall be appointed for three-year staggered terms, but members may continue to serve until their successors have been appointed.
 Membership appointments shall be limited to two successive terms for regular members and two successive terms for alternate members.